-Very cool addon for ProjectE, which qualitatively organizes the integration of the main modification with many others, registering the value of EMC for different crafting systems.
+A very cool addon for ProjectE, which qualitatively organizes the integration of the main modification with many others, registering the EMC value for various crafting systems.
 Supported mods: Draconic Evolution,Avaritia, Actually Additions, Thaumcraft, Botania (colorless), Compact Machines, Applied Energy 2 (partial), Astral Sorcery, Buildcraft, Industrial Craft, Forestry, Immersive Engineering, Embers, Mystical, Agriculture, Base Metals, Ender IO, Tech Reborn.

 How to install Expanded Equivalence